CEI-lab/ece3400-2017/docs/tutorials/3Dprinting/3D_Printing_Tutorial.md

 ## Tricks of the trade
 * 3D printing is great for quickly making intricate 3D objects out of plastic.
 However, it is much slower than making parts in a laser cutter, so if your piece can be made of mostly straight walls this is not the right technology to use.
 * 3D printers often have physical limits on the size of the part they can print, and the accuracy with which they can print.
 Be sure to check the specs of the printer before you build your part.
-* Generally, it is much faster to print large flat parts, than thin tall parts.
+* Generally, it is much faster to print large flat parts than thin tall parts.
 * The printer works by laying down layers of plastic on top of each other.
 Since the bond between layers is not as strong as the continuously extruded filament within the layer, the parts are always stronger along the horizontal axis.
 It is worth keeping this fact in mind when you decide on the orientation in which your part should be printed.
 * Any overhangs in your piece may need support material during printing.
-Support can leave the surface of the part less smooth.
+Supports can leave the surface of the part less smooth.
 A general rule is that overhangs with slopes of 45&deg; or higher can be printed without supports.
 * The control software often lets you specify the infill rate of your part.
 Higher infill results in a more solid part, but uses up more material and takes longer to print.
 Many printers overextrude filament, and an infill higher than 50% can cause severe problems.
 Typically 20-30% will result in a very rigid part.
+* Be sure to check the size of your part in software before printing.
+The .stl files used for 3D printing are dimensionless, so double check the units the printer is using and the size of your part before starting your print.
+You don't want your 2" x 2" part becoming a 2mm x 2mm part.

 ## Preparing Your Files
 ### 1. Make sure it is physically possible to 3D print your parts